What Are Dog Communication Buttons? And How to Use Them

 Dog buttons for communication are a form of augmentative interspecies communicationopens in a new tab (AIC) device, which means that these buttons enable humans to communicate with other species.
 They are designed to help dogs (and cats) express their wants, needs, and feelings, and even ask questions about their environment.

 These are recordable, allowing you to record words and phrases in your own voice.
 These phrases can include everything from simple concepts like “outside” to expressions like “love you!”
-Dogs learn to associate the button and the word it says with a specific outcome, allowing them to “speak” to their human parentsopens in a new tab.
+Dogs learn to associate the button and the word it says with a specific outcome, allowing them to “speak” to their human parents

 How to train your dog to use communication buttons